Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Discussion

-\textbf{From Degradation to Faults:} To learn a contrastive feature representation in the unsupervised setup if no faulty conditions were observed, we trained a feature encoder that is sensitive to the normal degradation process of a wheel.
-The goal was to evaluate to what extent a model that is sensitive to degradation is also sensitive to real faults.
-Due to the lack of faulty samples in training, the negative samples were selected as being distant in time, which potentially represents slightly degraded wheels.
-The features learnt in this way were well suited for detecting shelling defects.
-In this case, the contrastive model not only detected most of the defects but also determined the time of occurrence best.
-For cracks, however, this good performance could not be replicated.
-The proposed model detected fewer cracks compared to HELM.
-Hence, the contrastive encoder's sensitivity to degradation transfers well to sensitivity to shelling defects but not to crack defects.
-One possible explanation for this could be that shelling defects may be more similar to the inherently occurring degradation than cracks.
-From qualitative visual evaluations of the test dataset, it is apparent that crack defects impact the strain gauge signals less compared to the shelling defects, making the cracks more difficult to detect with strain gauge sensors.
-This might be another explanation for why a model trained to be invariant to certain variations in the data (caused by operating or environmental factors) showed lower sensitivity to cracks.
-The current suggestion is to use an ensemble comprising both models since it yielded the highest balanced accuracy of $88.7\%$.
+\textbf{From Degradation Sensitivity to Fault Detection:} For the task of wear assessment of milling machines, we assume that the wear values in both the training and test datasets fall within a similar range.
+This implies that the model is exposed to data recorded under similar health conditions during both trai{ni}ng and testing.
+In contrast, for the task of railway wheel fault detection, this assumption does { not} hold, as presumably no faults were represented in the dataset.
+In this task, the objective of training a feature space based on degradation was to assess the extent to which an encoder model that is sensitive to degradation, also exhibits sensitivity to faults.
+Different fault types induce distinct patterns in the CM data, and the model might only be sensitive to certain patterns while displaying insensitivity to others.
+This observation was also confirmed in our experiments.
+Specifically, the contrastive encoder's sensitivity to degradation translates well to sensitivity to shelling defects but not to crack defects.
+For shelling defects, the {C}ontrastive model not only detected most of the defects but also accurately identified the time of fault occurrence.
+However, for cracks, this high level of performance could not be replicated, and the proposed model detected fewer cracks compared to HELM { and OC-SVM}.
+One possible explanation for this difference could be that shelling defects may share more similarities with the naturally occurring degradation compared to cracks.
+Another potential explanation is related to the absence of labels in the training dataset.
+It is uncertain whether faulty data was present in the training dataset.
+If indeed faulty data coexisted with healthy data of various degradation states in the training dataset may have created positive pairs, making the encoder model insensitive to the specific fault pattern.
+Consequently, if the training dataset contained a significant number of crack defects, this could explain the {C}ontrastive model's poor performance in detecting such defects.
+This possibility is plausible, as crack defects are generally less visually apparent compared to shelling defects, increasing the likelihood that they might go unnoticed and unreported by the workshop inspectors.
+Furthermore, from a qualitative visual assessment of the test dataset, it becomes apparent that crack defects have a lesser impact on the strain gauge signals compared to shelling defects, making cracks more challenging to detect with strain gauge sensors.
+This could provide another explanation for why a model trained to be invariant to certain variations in the data (caused by operating or environmental factors) exhibited lower sensitivity to cracks.
+Combining both approaches { (Contrastive + HELM)} results in the highest balanced accuracy of $88.7\%$, as the ensemble of both approaches benefits from HELM's sensitivity to cracks and the {C}ontrastive model's sensitivity to shelling.